The star-shaped space of solutions of the spherical negative perceptron

 Linear paths between two minimizers (e.g. as given by SGD with different random initial conditions) display energy barriers.
 Nonetheless, zero-energy paths can be systematically constructed between them~\cite{draxler2018,garipov2018}.
 This surprising finding on \emph{mode connectivity} is compatible with the hypothesis of the existence of a single connected component of zero-energy configurations, organized in an intricate network of tunnels and plateaus \cite{entezari2022, pittorino22, jordan2023repair}.
 Understanding the extent of linear mode connectivity may unlock progress in some of the most debated topics in deep learning, from the ``lottery ticket'' hypothesis and pruning \cite{frankle2018, frankle20} to multitask/continual learning and ensemble methods \cite{mirzadeh2021linear, FastEnsembling}.

-Here, we consider the simplest non-convex neural network model, the negative spherical perceptron~\cite{gardner1988optimal,engel-vandenbroek, scipost2017}, and characterize the connectivity properties of its solution space.
+Here, we consider the simplest non-convex neural network model, the negative spherical perceptron~\cite{gardner1988optimal,engel-vandenbroek, scipost2017}, and characterize the connectivity properties of its solution space via \emph{geodesic} (minimum length) paths on the high-dimensional sphere.
 In particular, we introduce a novel analytical method, based on the replica analysis of the model \cite{mezard1987spin}, that yields the typical energy barriers in the convex hull of a group of $y$ solutions sampled from the zero-energy manifold.
-We find that, in the low constraint density regime, the domain of solutions is \emph{star-shaped}~\cite{Hansen2020}: almost all solutions are geodesically connected to a subset of robust solutions.
-This robust set, that we call the \emph{kernel}, is nested in the core of the largest geodesically convex component of the solution manifold.
+We find that, in the low constraint density regime, the domain of solutions is \emph{star-shaped}~\cite{Hansen2020}: almost all solutions are geodesically connected through zero energy paths to a subset of atypical high-margin solutions.
+This subset, which we call the \emph{kernel}, is nested in the core of the largest geodesically convex component of the solution manifold.
 A sketch of this geometrical organization is shown in Fig.~\ref{fig:sketch}.

-We also empirically investigate the behavior of different classes of solvers and their bias towards different regions of the solution manifold.
+We empirically investigate the behavior of different classes of solvers and their bias towards different regions of the solution manifold.
 In particular, we find that the dynamics of SGD with cross-entropy loss naturally flows toward the large convex component of the solution manifold.
-Moreover, for any solver, one can identify a phase at low constraint densities and up to a certain threshold, where the sampled solutions are geodesically connected to the most robust solutions of the problem.
-Above this threshold and up to the limit density for satisfiability, energy barriers are encountered, therefore we have a breakdown of the star-shaped organization of solutions.
+Moreover, for any solver, one can identify a phase at low constraint densities and up to a certain threshold, where the sampled solutions are geodesically connected to the most robust solutions (see below) of the problem.
+Above this threshold and up to the limit density for satisfiability, energy barriers are encountered, signaling the breakdown of the star-shaped organization of solutions.
 We compare these thresholds with the known structural transitions identified through the statistical physics analysis of this model~\cite{baldassi2023typical}.

 \emph{The model.} The spherical perceptron is defined by $N$ weights $W_i\in\mathbb{R}$, trained to satisfy an extensive number $P=\alpha N$ of constraints